By Heidi Anoszko

 This triumph would not have been possible without the activism of UWM students who fought tirelessly for a voice and place in academia.
 The efforts of these dedicated activists changed the trajectory of UWM and higher education.

 Black Studies departments and programs across the country continue this struggle today.
 Focused globally and grounded in Milwaukee, the Department of African and African Diaspora Studies and its extraordinary history continue to empower the UWM Community fifty years later.

-To commemorate this milestone in for the AADS department, the UWM Libraries Diversity Advisory Committee has installed the exhibit 50 years of Black Studies at UWM in the Daniel M. Soref Learning Commons, located on the first floor west wing of the Golda Meir Library.
-The exhibit follow the department’s journey from activism to academia and focuses on student efforts that set the history in motion.
+To commemorate this milestone of the AADS department, the UWM Libraries’ Diversity Advisory Committee has installed an exhibit, 50 Years of Black Studies at UWM, in the Daniel M. Soref Learning Commons, located on the first floor west wing of the Golda Meir Library.
+The exhibit follows the department’s journey from activism to academia and focuses on student efforts that set the history in motion.

-50 years of Black Studies at UWM was designed in collaboration with AADS faculty to compliment a public celebration and panel discussion being held in the UWM Student Union Wisconsin Room April 25 at 7 pm.
-Harvard University’s Dr. Evelyn Higginbotham of Harvard will deliver a keynote address followed by a panel discussion featuring Dan Burrell, the first Director of the Center for Afro-American Culture at UWM; Clayborn Benson of the Wisconsin Black Historical Society; and Charmane Perry, a recent graduate of the AADS PhD program.
+50 Years of Black Studies at UWM was designed in collaboration with AADS faculty to complement a public celebration and panel discussion being held in the UWM Student Union Wisconsin Room April 25 at 7 p.m.
+Harvard University’s Dr. Evelyn Higginbotham will deliver a keynote address followed by a panel discussion featuring Dan Burrell, the first Director of the Center for Afro-American Culture at UWM; Clayborn Benson of the Wisconsin Black Historical Society; and Charmane Perry, a recent graduate of the AADS PhD program.
 This event is free and open to the public.
 Find event details on this page: https://uwm.edu/news/uwm-to-celebrate-50-years-of-black-studies/

 The exhibit in the library runs through May 31, 2019.